C-ZW/cloud-interactive-assignment/README.md

 ```
 Initial user1 and user2
-Initial three token products, and one subscription product
+Initial three token products(1, 2, 3), and one subscription product(4)

 User1 buy a token, productId: 1
 User1 buy a token, productId: 2